What are standards in business?

 - fishing line breaking load standard AS 4470-1997.

-Visit the ACCC's What is the difference between Australian standards and mandatory standards page to learn more.
+Visit the ACCC's page on mandatory standards to learn more.

 Voluntary standards and the law